 Residents of Luzerne County will be charged the in-county tuition rate for courses taken at the main campus in Luzerne County and all off-campus sites with the exception of specialized courses.
 Student residents of Pennsylvania enrolled in distance education courses will be charged the in-county rate.
-Residents of Pennsylvania counties other than Luzerne County will be charged the out-of-county tuition for courses taken at the main campus and all off-campus sites in Luzerne County.

-Students who reside in school districts within Luzerne County will be charged tuition based on in-county rates.
-In-county tuition may be charged to residents of Pennsylvania counties other than Luzerne County for courses taken at off-campus sites when those counties have entered into appropriate agreements with Luzerne County Community College approved by the Board of Trustees.
+Residents of Pennsylvania counties other than Luzerne County will be charged the out-of-county tuition for courses taken online (through distance education), at the main campus, and at all off-campus sites in Luzerne County.
+Students who reside in school districts within Luzerne County will be charged tuition based on their county of residence and not the school district they attend.
+In-county tuition may be charged to residents of Pennsylvania counties other than Luzerne County for courses taken at off-campus sites when those counties have entered into appropriate agreements with LCCC approved by the Board of Trustees.

 Students who are not residents of Pennsylvania, including those who are enrolled in distance education courses, will pay out-of-state tuition.
 International students are considered out-of-state residents throughout their enrollment at the College.
-Permanent residents, refugees and asylum status are considered residents of the US domicile in which they are living.
+Permanent residents, refugees and asylum status are considered residents of the US in the state and county in which they are living.

-A minor under the age of 18 shall be presumed to have the address of parents or guardian.
-A minor may provide emancipation and independent domicile through convincing evidence.
+A minor under the age of 18 shall be presumed to have the domicile of parents or guardian.
+If the presumption is incorrect, the minor may provide proof of emancipation and independent domicile through convincing evidence.